QubitPi/hashistack/docs/docs/elk/screwdriver-cd-deployment.md

 ELK Release Definition Template
 ===============================

-hashicorp-aws offer a [Screwdriver template][Screwdriver CD template] that deploys [immutable][Immutable Infrastructure] instances of ELK to AWS.
+hashistack offer a [Screwdriver template][Screwdriver CD template] that deploys [immutable][Immutable Infrastructure] instances of ELK to AWS.
 It uses the [screwdriver-template-main npm package] to assist with template validation, publishing, and tagging.
 The template tags the latest versions with the `latest` tag.